 Delta Children LX Side by Side

-Read Full Review: Delta Children LX Side by Side
+Read review: Delta Children LX Side by Side

 Analysis and Test Results

-Choosing the right double umbrella stroller is an exercise in priority setting and decision.
-Many of these products look alike and have similar features, but the truth is using them and how well they perform can be a vastly different experience.
-The table above summarizes the overall performance scores of each product tested in this review.
+Finding the right umbrella stroller for two can come down to priority setting and concession making.
+Several of the products look alike and have similar features, but how well they perform can be vastly different when you get your hands on them.
+You can see a summary of each products overall performance in this review above.

-To avoid confusion or frustration, you need to decide how you plan to use the stroller, what features you will need, and what you are willing to pay in order to get what you want.
-Once you determine these things, you can consider which options best match your expectations.
-The hard part is that while some options may offer the same features, they are not all created equal, and using them might be a very different experience.
-The selection for double products isn't as varied as it is for single products, but it still deserves careful consideration as the prices vary widely.
-We feel there is a lightweight stroller that will work for most families, and our hands-on testing and review is here to help you find it.
+To avoid frustration, you'll need to determine your strolling expectations, what features you want, and what your budget is.
+Once you know these answers, you can sort through which products best match your plans and needs.
+The difficult part is some options may offer the same features, but they are not created equal, and using them can be vastly different.
+The selection of double options isn't as varied as single strollers, but it still requires thoughtful consideration as the prices vary widely.
+We believe there is a lightweight stroller that can work for most families, and our hands-on testing and review is here to help you find yours.

-Because many of the double umbrella options were disappointing in their performance, especially maneuverability, we recommend parents first determine if a standard double stroller can fit their needs over a lightweight option.
-We feel you get more for your money in a standard stroller and you'll have an overall less frustrating experience.
+Because most of the double umbrella options are disappointing in their performance, especially for maneuverability, we suggest that you first determine if a standard double stroller will fit your needs as opposed to a lightweight option.
+We believe you get more for your money in a standard stroller and you'll have an overall better experience.

 Why Get a Double Umbrella Stroller?

-After testing these strollers, we aren't entirely convinced that you should get a lightweight double stroller.
-Whether the stroller of choice is basic or has extra features, a lightweight stroller can make travelling easier, but not if it is too frustrating to use.
-We found this category of products so difficult to maneuver, in comparison to their single counterparts and standard double strollers, that we think that some parents may want to skip this type of gear altogether in favor of a lighter or smaller standard double option.
-However, if you are travelling and simply must have a smaller and lighter option for seeing the sights or visits to grandmas, then choosing an umbrella strollers can provide more freedom and can make day trips to town, or tourist activities more fun.
-These strollers can help you wrangle little ones and get where you need to go without the weight and bulk of a larger product.
-They are more compact than standard or jogging options, which can be useful in cities and crowded spaces.
+After testing the strollers, we aren't entirely convinced that you need a lightweight double stroller.
+Whether the stroller of choice is basic or has additional features, a lightweight stroller can make travel simpler, but not if it is frustrating to use.
+We found this type of gear so difficult to maneuver, in comparison to their single counterparts and standard double strollers, that we think that many parents should skip this type of gear in favor of a lighter or smaller standard double option.
+However, if you are traveling and must have a smaller or lighter stroller for sightseeing or visits to grandma's, then finding an umbrella stroller will provide freedom and can make day trips or tourist activities more fun.
+These strollers can help you round up little ones and get them where you need to go without the heft and size of a larger stroller.
+They are more compact than standard or jogging strollers, which can be useful on city sidewalks or crowded spaces.

 Criteria for Evaluation

-During testing we focused on key areas with weight and folded size having the most impact on the final score; finding the lightest, easiest to carry option is the main goal for purchasing this kind of stroller.
-The ratings come from a combination of in-house tests and using the products during ordinary life, and are rated against one another for a true side-by-side comparison.
+During testing we emphasized weight and folded size as having the most impact on the final score; finding the lightest, easiest to carry stroller is the main goal of purchasing this type of gear.
+The overall scores come from a combination of in-house tests and everyday use.
+We rate the competition in a side-by-side comparison.

 Weight and Folded Size

-How much a stroller weighs and how small it is when folded is the heart of what makes one product standout from the rest.
-Parents want a product that is compact, fits in small spaces, and is easy to pick up and carry or taken on public transportation.
-Some of the double we tested were fairly heavy, which made them harder to carry and not a good trade-off for the lack of features compared to the full-size doubles.
-Some were lighter, but were longer than average when folded thanks to the accordion fold common in umbrella products.
-This longer length makes them hard to fit in small trunks.
-This metric could be make or break for parents with minimum space or limited strength.
+How much a stroller weighs and how small it is when folded is the heart of what makes one product stand out from the rest.
+Parents need a stroller that is compact to fit in small spaces and easy to carry or take on public transportation.
+Some of the doubles we tested are fairly heavy, which makes them harder to carry and not a good trade-off for the lack of features compared to the full-size doubles.
+Some were lighter but were longer than average when folded thanks to the accordion fold common in umbrella products.
+This longer length makes them hard to fit in smaller trunks.
+This metric could be a make or break metric for parents with minimum space or limited strength.

 Ease of Use

-Ease of use considered the stroller features that you use every day that make the product easier to use, or add additional versatility for convenience or comfort.
-The higher ranking products in this category normally have more features so parents may be able to use it for longer adventures.
-Larger canopies or a big easy to access storage bin translates to a stroller that can carry more supplies and keep passengers more comfortable.
-Commuting or playing tourist, where space is limited and often crowded, is easier when the stroller has a quick easy and compact fold.
+Ease of use considers the stroller features that you use regularly that make a stroller easier to use or add additional versatility for convenience or comfort.
+The higher ranking products normally have more features so parents may be able to use it for longer adventures.

 Fold and Unfold

-Lightweight and umbrella options should be easy to fold and compact for travelling.
-Folding small is important, but folding easily and quickly can be just as important.
-Strollers with simple straight forward folds with few steps earned better scores in this test.
-Locking automatically and standing when folded also helped products earn more points.
-The Zoe XL2 Deluxe and the UPPAbaby G-Link are the easiest options to fold.
-Both are self-standing and have automatic fold locks.
-The hardest option to fold is the Peg Perego Pliko Mini Twin that requires two hands and multiple steps, with 3 levers to unlock prior to folding.
-It isn't difficult per se, but it is convoluted and time-consuming when it doesn't need to be.
+Lightweight options should be easy to fold and compact for traveling.
+Folding small is important, but folding easily and quickly is also crucial.
+Strollers with straightforward folds and few steps earned better scores.
+Automatic locks and standing when folded also earned more points.
+The ZOE XL2 BEST v2 and the UPPAbaby G-Link are the easiest options to fold.
+Both self-stand and have automatic locks.
+The most difficult to fold is the Peg Perego Pliko Mini Twin which requires two hands and multiple steps and has three levers to unlock before it can be folded.
+It isn't difficult, but it is convoluted and time-consuming when it doesn't need to be.

-Some double umbrella products have double or triple action brakes that require multiple pedals to be depressed for the brake to be properly sett.
-We worry parents will grow complacent over time and either forget to set all the pedals or will choose not to, which could lead to unnecessary injuries.
-We prefer single action brakes, which are completely engaged with only one pedal push, for this reason.
+Several of the double umbrella products have double or triple action brakes that require multiple pedals to be depressed for the brake to be properly set.
+We worry parents could grow complacent and either forget to set all the pedals or will choose not to.
+These decisions could result in unnecessary injuries.
+For this reason, we prefer single action brakes, which require only one pedal push.
 Good brakes are easy to set and release, without stiffness, without disengaging on their own, and are sandal foot friendly.
-The best brakes were found on the ZOE Xl2 Deluxe.
-This stroller has a stroller length bar between the back wheels that can be pressed at any point or on the pedal near the wheel.
-The brakes are easy to set, release and are sandal foot friendly.
-The Kinderwagon HOP has the worst brakes by far.
-These brakes began to disengage on their own shortly through testing.
-Once set, the brakes would pop out of place if the stroller was bumped into or if the rear wheels were lifted slightly and dropped back down.
-In both instances the brakes would release without warning and the stroller would start to roll.
-This problem only got worse over time, which made the HOP an option we don't recommend.
+The best brakes were found on the ZOE XL2 BEST v2.
+This stroller has a wide bar that can be pressed at any point or on the pedal near the wheel to set.
+The Kinderwagon HOP has the worst brakes.
+The brakes disengaged on their own; once set, the brakes would pop out of place if the stroller was bumped into or if the rear wheels were lifted slightly and dropped back down.
+In both instances, the brakes released without warning, and the stroller would roll.
+This problem only got worse over time, which made the Kinderwagon HOP an option we don't recommend for safety reasons.

-While storage is important, storage for two is almost twice as important.
+Storage is important, storage for two is more important.
 If a stroller lacks adequate storage, you will be packing a bag that someone has to carry.
-Most of the options offered some kind of storage, but how much, where, and if it was accessible varied between products.
-Most have a storage bin under the seat, but many of these were cut in two by a crossbar that prevented putting a good sized diaper bag inside.
-Some had no bin at all and relied on small pockets or offered nothing at all.
-Even of those that provided a bin, not all were easy to access and some were downright difficult to use.
-The ZOE XL2 Deluxe has the largest bin and it is easy to access, even with seat backs reclined.
-It is one bin, as opposed to two, but the design will limit you to a large diaper bag as opposed to an extra-large diaper bag.
-The Kolcraft Cloud Double and the Delta Children LX Side by Side do not offer a storage bin at all; the Delta relies on pockets and the Kolcraft has none at all.
+Most of the strollers offer some storage, but how much, where, and if it was accessible varied.
+Most options have a storage bin under the seat, but many of these were cut in two by a crossbar that prevents putting a larger diaper bag inside.
+Some have no bin at all and rely on small pockets or nothing at all.
+Of those that provide a bin, not all are easy to access, and some are very difficult to use.
+The ZOE XL2 BEST v2 has a good basket that is easy to access, even with the seat backs reclined.
+It is one bin, with no crossbar but the design will limit you to only a large diaper bag.
+The Kolcraft Cloud Double and the Delta Children LX Side by Side do not have storage bins and the Delta relies on pockets, while the Kolcraft has none.

-All of the double strollers offered some kind of sun shade, though the coverage of the shade varied widely from barely there to cocoon coverage.
-The more basic strollers had smaller shades, with the Delta Children LX Side by Side having the smallest shades, a simple direct overhead canopy with no window.
-The strollers with more features have larger sun shades with more features.
-The ZOE XL2 Deluxe has the largest canopies we have seen on any stroller to date.
-These shades curve around with multiple panels including a pop out visor and a zippered panel with mesh for air flow.
-The canopies both offer a nice mesh peek-a-boo window with a cover that has a silent magnetic closure
+All of the double strollers offer a sunshade, though the coverage of the shade varies widely from barely there to cocoon coverage.
+The more basic strollers had smaller shades, with the Delta Children LX Side by Side having the smallest with a simple, direct, overhead canopy with no window.
+The strollers with more features have larger sun shades.
+The ZOE XL2 BEST v2 has the biggest canopies.
+The shades curve around with multiple panels including a pop out visor and a zippered panel.
+The canopies have a useful mesh peek-a-boo window with a cover that has a silent magnetic closure.

 All of the double strollers in this review have 5-point harnesses.
-Five points is safer than three thanks to the two extra straps located on the shoulders that help keep little ones from falling out if the stroller should accidentally flip over.
+Five points are safer than three with two extra straps on the shoulders that help keep little ones from falling out.
 We tested how difficult the straps were to adjust for length as well as height, and how difficult the buckles are to use.
-Products earned more points for adjustable crotch straps, easy rethread, and buckles that only required one hand to operate.
+Products earn more points for adjustable crotch straps, easy rethread, and buckles that only require one hand operation.

-While some of the double umbrella products advertise as suitable for infants under 6 months old, we do NOT recommend using them with children under 6 months of age.
+While some of the double umbrellas claim to be suitable for infants under six months old, BabyGearLab does NOT recommend using them with children under six months of age.
 Why?
 Lightweight strollers provide the bare minimum for support and protection from bouncing and jostling over uneven terrain.
-They sacrifice some features and design for the sake of overall weight and a smaller footprint to be better options for travel.
-Because babies under 6 months of age lack muscle control they are unable to support their own head and neck and could potentially suffer injuries related to overall lack of support from the stroller.
-The only exceptions are products that accept the attachment of an infant car seat, like the Joovy Caboose Ultralight Graphite with Second Seat.
+They sacrifice some features and design for the sake of keeping weight down and a smaller footprint.
+Because babies under six months lack muscle control, they are unable to support their head and neck and could potentially suffer injuries related to an overall lack of proper support from the stroller.
+The only exception is products that accept the attachment of an infant car seat, like the Joovy Caboose Ultralight Graphite with Second Seat.